elmtree-askmo/cloudcannon-app/content/faq.md

         app.
 It will pulsate letting you know that it is actively recording.
     - question: Can I pause the recording and then resume it?
       answer: >-
-        Currently stopping the recording will complete the record process and then AI-generated materials will be returned.
-Recordings that are less than 5 minutes tend to have lower quality information than longer recordings.
-In the near future we will offer the ability to pause a recording and then resume.
+        <p>Yes, you can click “pause” to pause the recording if your professor
+        takes a break and then click “resume” to restart when the lecture starts back up.
+To stop the recording click the red record button and the recording will complete the record process, then the AI-generated materials (your QuickTake) will be returned.&nbsp;</p>
     - question: Can I record my professor or teacher’s entire lecture?
       answer: >-
-        Yes, if that lecture is under 60 minutes.
-We also limit the weekly number of classes you can record.
-Recordings will automatically stop at the 60 minute mark and then AI-generated materials will be published back to the QuickTakes app.
-In the future longer recording times per class and expanded limits on total QuickTakes per week will be available via subscription.
+        <p>Yes, you can.
+We provide 90 free weekly recording minutes (Sunday -
+        Saturday) every week.
+If you need more time for recording an individual lecture or multiple lectures you can purchase QT Boost in increments of 90 minutes for $1.99 each.
+QT Boost minutes are good for 30 days so they won’t go to waste if you don’t use them all in any given week.
+We do not limit the amount of time you can record on a per session basis - so if you have a two hour lecture and more than 120 available weekly recording minutes then you can record the entire lecture!</p>
     - question: >-
         How long does it take to publish the AI-generated learning materials i.e. “QuickTake” after my recording ends?